-Registration Act, 1908 vide Section 17 lays that, all transactions that involve the sale of immovable property value exceeding Rs 100, must be registered.
+Registration Act, 1908 vide Section 17 of the lays that, all transactions that involve the sale of immovable property value exceeding Rs 100, must be registered.
 This means that all the sale of immovable properties needs to be registered because no immovable property can be purchased for mere consideration of Rs 100.
 Additionally, all transactions of the gift of immovable property, as well as a lease for a period exceeding 12 months, are also mandatory for registration.

 In some exceptional cases, where a party to the transaction isn't able to go to the sub-registrar's office, then the sub-registrar may ask any of its officers to accept the documents for registration, at the residence of such person.

-Documents required and procedure:
+Documents required and procedure

 The property documents that need to be registered should be submitted to the Sub-Registrar's office within whose jurisdiction the property, which is the subject matter of transfer, is situated.
 The authorised signatories for the seller and the purchaser, have to be present along with two witnesses, for registration of the documents.